microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-filedataconnector.md

 ---
 title: "fileDataConnector resource type"
-description: "Representation of a way to connect to a file-based data source."
+description: "Represents an abstract type that provides the resources to establish a connection with a file-based data source."
 author: "mlafleur"
 ms.localizationpriority: medium
 ms.prod: "industrydata"